jhipster/jhipster-dotnetcore/README.md

 # Docs

-Documentation and information about  `JHipster.NET ` is available [here](https://jhipsternet.readthedocs.io/en/latest/)
+Documentation and information about  `JHipster.NET` are available [here](https://jhipsternet.readthedocs.io/en/latest/)

-Full documentation and information about JHipster is available [here](https://www.jhipster.tech/)
+Full documentation and information about JHipster are available [here](https://www.jhipster.tech/)

 # Analysis of the sample project
 https://github.com/jhipster/jhipster-sample-app-dotnetcore